klieret/collaborative-programming-github/slides.md

 the easiest way to share code on GitHub

-* The "gist" interface works more like a pastebin (and is very easy to use!)
+The "gist" interface works more like a pastebin (and is very easy to use!)
-* Go to [github.com](https://github.com) and click the "+" symbol and select "Gist" **or** directly go to [gist.github.com](https://gist.github.com)
-* Create a simple file and publish it

-However: **Gists are not meant for collaboration or lager pieces of work!**

 Use case:

 * Embed code snippets in websites that don't natively support it properly (like medium)
 * Quick sharing of simple code snippets

+However: **Gists are not meant for collaboration or larger pieces of work!**

+**<mdi-checkbox-marked-circle-outline class="text-green-400"/> Tasks**

+1. Go to [github.com](https://github.com) and click the "+" symbol and select "Gist" **or** directly go to [gist.github.com](https://gist.github.com)
+2. Create a simple file and publish it

 ---

-# Let's explore the history of an open source repository
+## Let's explore the history of an open source repository

+this is text

 1. Navigate to [https://github.com/klieret/collab-git-playground-princeton-23](https://github.com/klieret/collab-git-playground-princeton-23) ("playground repository")
 2. Explore the history and find a hidden tiger 🐅!